How to be productive every day

 2. Have your regular meals throughout the day.
 Nourish your body.
 Eat healthily and in moderation.

-3. Exercise regularly for the sake of physical and mental fitness, best 3-4 times a week.
+3. Exercise regularly for the sake of physical and mental fitness, at best 3-4 times a week.

 4. Work on your motivation through mental attitude to overcome laziness.
 Decide in your mind that you want to be productive because it's important.
 Without the right self-motivation every day you won't feel the need to improve.